glowlabs-org/PhaseIRewardsSimulator/rewards-simulator/UserSpecification.md

 The detailed overview for the week displays:

 + the total deposits for that week
-+ the total carbon credits for that week
++ the total impact aseets for that week
 + the number of farms participating in that week
 + the net assets in the pool
 + the net deposits in the pool